gauravkumarit8/life-skills-tracks/listening-and-assertive-communication.md

 Q5) When do you switch to Passive communication style in your day to day life?

-Whenever i see there may be a conflict about any
+Whenever i see there may be a conflict about any thought ,and someone is not ready to listen then i become passive communicator there.

+Q6) When do you switch into Aggressive communication styles in your day to day life?